Frequently Asked Questions

 What about the reverse?
 Not on a class 1 railroad.
 You can have a car registered in Umler and not have AEI tags applied.
 Some owners and operators have been doing this for some time.
 This allows a car to move if the carrier requires only Umler registration, but it does not enhance the tracking ability because the car is not automatically reporting its location without tags.
 All Class One railroads now require BOTH tags and Umler, and if the car or loco doesn't have tags, the RR will apply them for you and invoice you the standard cost via a CRB (Car Repair Billing).
 This costs about $175, and that also means they may mount them in a way you might not like.

 How long does registration take?
-If you get your own reporting mark and get set up to access Umler, almost instantly as long as you properly register the rolling stock.
+If you get your own reporting mark and get set up to access Umler, or use an Umler servicer like GLR, almost instantly as long as you properly register the rolling stock.
 The railroad may not see it until you request movement.
-If you are going to use the services of an aggregation group, you need to plan on giving our staff about two weeks to get your car or loco properly registered.
+If you are going to use the services of an aggregation group, you need to plan on giving the staff about two weeks to get your car or loco properly registered.
 Any fatal data errors will prevent the rolling stock from being registered.
 Please provide full information to help this process go as smoothly as possible.
 The data marked as mandatory on the data sheet and instructions are so marked for a reason.
 If this data is not provided, it will be a fatal upload error.
 Therefore it is useless to try to upload without that data.